-2. Take a tablet: Don’t rely on the In-flight Entertainment being to your toddlers taste!
-Load your tablet/phone with games/shows they enjoy before you go.
+2. Take a tablet: Don’t rely on the in-flight entertainment being to your toddler’s taste!
+Load your tablet or phone with games/shows they enjoy before you go.
 Just remember to set the device to flight mode.
-Bring toddler safe earphones too.
+Bring toddler-safe earphones too.
 These will fit your child better and have the necessary volume control.

-3. Take a pillow/favourite snuggly: We bought a Mickey pillow pet and Tink’s favourite blanket and soft toy (Mickey).
-She slept most of the flight home as she had familiar items.
+3. Take a pillow or favourite snuggly: We bought a Mickey pillow pet and Tink’s favourite blanket and soft toy (Mickey).
+She slept most of the flight home as she had familiar items with her.